-You have no idea how much you need a private git server. :)
+You have no idea how much you need a private git server. :) Really, you need git.

 Git manages the largest and most complex distributed software development projects.
 However, that doesn't mean git is only for software developers or even large projects.
 Any individual or organization that needs to track the development of any work can benefit from using git.

 [Linus] Torvalds sarcastically quipped about the name git (which means unpleasant person in British English slang): "I'm an egotistical bastard, and I name all my projects after myself.
 First 'Linux', now 'git'."
 The man page describes Git as "the stupid content tracker".
 The read-me file of the source code elaborates further: - From Wikipedia https://en.wikipedia.org/wiki/Git

 Let's say you're running a project that includes work from an independent contractor.
 After the project is finished and is wildly successful, this contractor decides that the work provided deserves some kind of profit sharing and that the contract, NDA and other legal safeguards no longer apply.
 Finding and isolating the contractor's exact contributions in the final work can be impossible.
 Others may have changed or amended the work.
 In fact, the work may not even be in the final version.
 Forensic analysis like this is very expensive.
 Now imagine that there are many independent contractors across many projects.
 Ouch $$$.